ALBUQUERQUE, N.M. — Gov. Susana Martinez wants to make it easier for parents to keep track of what is happening in their childrens’ classrooms.

-Larry Behrens, spokesman for the New Mexico Public Education Department, said the state would reimburse districts that already have a parent portal.
+Several school districts, such as Albuquerque Public Schools, Bernalillo Public Schools and Rio Rancho Public Schools, already provide this service to some extent.
+Larry Behrens, spokesman for the New Mexico Public Education Department, said the state would reimburse districts who already have a parent portal in place.

 “It would then free up funds for something else,” he said.

 Education chief Hanna Skandera said in a news release she hopes the proposal will bring students, parents and teachers closer together.